 We own domains ranging from 6 to 7 figures in value.
-See the Top 50 Sales Ever.
-But if you have a great and profitable enough idea, you could use our names basically for “free”.
+See past domain sales as a reference point.
+If you have a great and profitable enough idea, you could use our domain names basically for “free”.

 Which deals can be made?

 We may work out an equity deal and partnership or other strategic transactions.
 Inquire here.
 We are open-minded and flexible to creative business opportunities.